LBruni98/ZSL-The-Climate-Menace/README.md

 4. Esteem – the need to feel confident and be respected by others.
 5. Self-actualisation – the desire to achieve everything you possibly can and become the most that you can be.

-The theory states that you must be in good health, safe and secure with meaningful relationships and confidence before you are at your very best.
+The theory states that you must be in good health, safe and secure with meaningful relationships and confidence before you are at your very best [2].

 #### Two-Factor Theory
 The Two-Factor Theory or Dual-Factor theory, developed in the 1950s by psychologist Frederick Herzberg, states that there are certain factors that influence job satisfaction and job dissatisfaction.